-- a) to provide a safe and supportive learning environment - b) to read and understand, Part 1 of Keeping Children Safe in Education and Annex B - c) to read and understand the School's Safeguarding Policy and Procedures i.e. this document - d) to adhere to the school's Staff Code of Conduct - e) to undertake regular safeguarding training, at least annually - f) to be alert to the signs of abuse and neglect, including child-on-child abuse, and to report any concerns to the DSL immediately - g) to be aware that that even if there are no reports of child-on-child abuse, or any other form of abuse, it does not mean it is not happening, it may just not be being reported. - h) To understand the child protection process, including Section 17 and Section 47 assessments under the Children's Act (1989) and 'Early Help' processes.

-- i) to help pupils understand how to keep themselves safe and manage risk - j) to be alert to absenteeism of any pupils and inform the DSL of any concerns. - k) to consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare (Contextual Safeguarding) - I) to report to the Head any concerns about the conduct of adults, including low level concerns (this includes behaviour outside school that might indicate an individual is unsuitable to work with children)
+- a) to provide a safe and supportive learning environment - b) to read and understand, Part 1 of Keeping Children Safe in Education and Annex B - c) to read and understand the School's Safeguarding Policy and Procedures i.e. this document - d) to adhere to the school's Staff Code of Conduct - e) to undertake regular safeguarding training, at least annually - f) to be alert to the signs of abuse, exploitation and neglect, including child-on-child abuse, and to report any concerns to the DSL immediately - g) to understand how to record concerns on CPOMS, the school's safeguarding record system - h) to be aware that that even if there are no reports of child-on-child abuse, or any other form of abuse, it does not mean it is not happening, it may just not be being reported. - i) To understand the child protection process, including Section 17 and Section 47 assessments under the Children's Act (1989) and 'Early Help' processes. - j) to help pupils understand how to keep themselves safe and manage risk - k) to be alert to absenteeism of any pupils and inform the DSL of any concerns. - to consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare (Contextual Safeguarding) - m) to report to the Head any concerns about the conduct of adults, including low level concerns (this includes behaviour outside school that might indicate an individual is unsuitable to work with children)